frederic-perez/AmE-dictionary/data/idioms.md

 __ready, set, go__
 __reality check__ :dart::four: An event or outcome that forces one to accept or reevaluate the reality of one’s position or situation.
 __reap the benefits__ To enjoy the rewards resulting from something. _You’ll always reap the benefits of hard work—don’t ever forget that._
-__receive (one’s) just deserts__ To receive that which one deserves, especially a punishment or unfavorable outcome.
-(Note: The phrase is often misspelled as “just desserts,” due to the pronunciation of “deserts” and “desserts” being the same in this context.)
+__receive (one’s) just deserts__ :two: To receive that which one deserves, especially a punishment or unfavorable outcome.
+(Note: The phrase is often misspelled as “just desserts,” due to the pronunciation of “deserts” and “desserts” being the same in this context.) _The CEO cheated his clients out of nearly $4 million, but he received his just deserts when he was stripped of everything he owned and sent to prison._
 __reckon with__ :dart::two: __1__ Take into account, be prepared for, as in _The third-party movement is a force to be reckoned with during the primaries._ _You have made our podcast a force to be reckoned with._ __2__ Deal with, as in _Your lost wallet isn’t the only problem we have to reckon with._
+__reclaim (someone or something) from (someone or something else)__ To regain or resume possession of someone or something from someone or something.
+__recount (something) to (one)__ To narrate or share the facts or details of some experience or story to one.
 __red balloon__ The slang term “red balloon” is commonly used to refer to a small container for illicit drugs made from a condom or the finger of a latex glove, which is often filled with heroin, cocaine, or other substances.
 The balloon is often red in color, which is thought to be a reference to the _Roger Rabbit_ cartoon, in which the character carries a red balloon filled with illegal substances.
-__red flag__ :four::hammer:
+__red flag__ :five::hammer:
 __red herring__
 __red hot__ :two::hammer: _Now the market is red hot._
-__red line__ :two::hammer:
+__red line__ :three::hammer:
 __red pill__ :two::hammer:
 __red tape__ :seven::hammer:
 __red team__